Lautauro/mendotran-whatsapp-bot/README.md

         // The command must be or not a quoted message
         needQuotedMessage: boolean,

+        // If the command has a string type parameter, this overrides the need for quotes for multiple lines of text
+        disableQuotationMarks: boolean
     },

     // This information will be used by the "help" command to describe the command itself.